Meat and potato plate pie is a British institution; my version remains pretty traditional and uses beef shin and two types of potato.

 - Pour in just enough water to cover the beef and add the bay leaf, reduce the heat to low, add a lid and allow to simmer for 90 minutes.

-- Peel and cut the floury potato into a 1cm (½") dice and cut the waxy potatoes into a 2cm (¾") dice, do not peel the waxy potatoes.
+- Peel and cut the floury potato into a 1cm (½") dice and cut the waxy potatoes into a 2cm (¾") dice; do not peel the waxy potato.

 - Dust a 22-25cm (9-10") pie plate with flour and line it with the first piece of pastry.